 The Pros and Cons of Texting

 We all know that the ease of texting makes it the preferred choice for simple conversations or for multitasking, and experts say it can help introverts especially manage interactions.
 Most of us are experienced with the downsides of that convenience, too, which Ray calls the "misrepresentation and misunderstanding" that occurs when tone and context are lost.
-Case in point: A Psychology Today article writes just 7 percent of communication happens through the content of the message, while everything else happens through body language, vocal tone, emphasis, and pitch.
+Case in point: A Psychology Today article writes just seven percent of communication happens through the content of the message, while everything else happens through body language, vocal tone, emphasis, and pitch.

 Either way, when it comes to building a relationship with someone new—romantic or not—texting, when used in tandem with other forms of communication can be useful... and fun!
 However, it has to start somewhere.
+The challenge is how to start a conversation over text.

 If you just scored someone's digits—whether it's platonic or romantic—our experts offer some tips to keep in mind when beginning a conversation through text.
 We also touch on what not to do when texting someone new, because we all know the unique frustration of an unanswered text, too.